realKarthikNair/EPP-systemd/README.md

 </details>

-> Currently, it only supports AMD processors and is being tested on my laptop powered by an AMD Ryzen 7 7840HS.
+> Currently, it only supports AMD processors and is being tested on my laptop powered by an AMD Ryzen 7 7840HS that runs Fedora 40.
 I don't have an Intel machine to learn about `intel_pstate`.
 If you have an Intel machine and would like to contribute, please do so (see [#4](https://github.com/realKarthikNair/EPP-systemd/issues/4)).

 # EPP-systemd